University of Texas at Austin wordmarkUniversity of Texas at AustinCollege of Liberal Arts wordmarkCollege of Liberal Arts

 Although simple in design, the atlatl was a very effective weapon.
 Because it extends the length of the human arm by about 18 inches, it allowed a hunter to throw a dart much farther-the length of a football field-than he could without it and with the force necessary to bring down large game.
 When Spanish soldiers entered what today is Mexico, they encountered Aztec warriors with atlatls (the funny-sounding name comes from the Aztec's language).
 The soldiers soon learned the hard way that darts hurled from atlatls could penetrate their metal armor!

 The atlatl is a very ancient weapon—no one really knows how old, but it was in use in the Old World at least 20,000 years ago.
-It is likely that the earliest people to enter the New World were equipped with it.
+It is likely that the earliest people to enter the New World brought it with them.